 Kai aspires to instill the love of literacy, music, art, nature and science in young children.
 She hopes to facilitate the growth of strong problem solvers and broad minded, independent thinkers.
 She wants to help build confidence, encourage curiosity, cultivate empathy and give her students the best possible start at a lifetime of learning.

 Our teachers believe the best way to learn and to form social connections is through play, as kids are experiential learners.
 Kids learn by doing; their brains are constantly creating neurological pathways via their senses and interactions.
 Our teachers provide a classroom with a variety of experiences that will enrich a child’s development and give them a firm foundation.

 The Ellis Hollow Nature School curriculum is designed to enable age appropriate, self-directed exploration and discovery.
 The goal is to aid in the development of the whole child: cognitive, creative, motor, sensory, language, social, and emotional development.
 Based on the children’s ideas and interests we create open-ended themes that challenge different learning styles and ages.
-Activity centers and circle time continually reflect those themes.
+When indoors, activity centers and circle time continually reflect those themes.
 When outdoors, students continue to inspire the learning, with tasks and activities inspired by their interests each day.
 We engage children by asking questions that help them be self-reflective and independent problem solvers.
 This is all intended for building children’s self-esteem, as well as enthusiasm for and ownership of learning.